robloxarchiver/archiverpack/README.md

 # Macros

-Macros are the foundation of AST, and the reason you are using it.
+Macros are the foundation of ASP, and the reason you are using it.
 Macros can be modified in any way, such as changing the name if you'd like.
 This is just base documentation for each and what it does.
 Note that Macros are **not** created in the lua environment.

 ---